zotune/auto-install/README.md

 ## Is there a standalone binary `auto-install.exe` I can use?

 Yes.
-Simply run `compile.ahk` and `AutoHotkey.exe` should create one for you in the script folder
+Simply run `auto-install.exe.ahk` and `AutoHotkey.exe` should create a standalone compiled version for you in the same folder

 _protip: this will have proper taskbar icon, you can pin it to taskbar, and you can pin it to the taskbar_